hunterxcobby/100-days-of-code/log.md

 Here's a short progress log summarizing what my partner and I have accomplished so far:

 1. **Code Review and Refinement:**
-   - Reviewed and discussed the existing code for the `do_update` method in the console application.
+   - Reviewed and learned the existing code for the `do_update` method in the console application.
    - Identified potential issues and inconsistencies in the code.
    - Collaboratively refined the code to align with project requirements and best practices.